What to Know About Tuition & Fees

 How Much Will Tuition & Fees Be for Compass College of Cinematic Arts?

-In the 2016 - 2017 academic year, regular students at Compass College of Cinematic Arts were billed $13,110, before modifications for financial need.
-From this total, the cost of tuition was $12,610.
-The other $500 represents additional fees.
+In the 2017 - 2018 academic year, regular students at Compass College of Cinematic Arts were billed $13,110, before modifications for financial need.
+From this total, the cost of tuition was $12,610. $500 was fees.
+Find out more about the net price.

 In contrast to public colleges, Compass College of Cinematic Arts does not provide marked down tuition and fees to in-state students.